Kubernetes Network Policies: Zero-Trust Segmentation in Production

 Does a Kubernetes Network Policy affect traffic between Pods in the same namespace?

 Yes, absolutely.
 Network Policies apply to all Pod-to-Pod traffic regardless of whether the source and destination are in the same namespace or different ones.
-By default, same-namespace traffic is also wide open.
-A default-deny policy with an empty podSelector will block same-namespace traffic too, and you'll need explicit ingress rules to re-permit it.
+A default-deny policy with an empty podSelector will block same-namespace traffic too, and you will need explicit ingress rules to re-permit it.

-Can Kubernetes Network Policies block traffic from outside the cluster — like from a load balancer?
+Can Kubernetes Network Policies block traffic from outside the cluster?

-For traffic entering via a Service of type LoadBalancer or NodePort, the source IP seen by the Pod is typically the node's IP or the load balancer's IP due to SNAT — not the original client IP.
-This means ipBlock rules targeting external IPs may not work as expected unless you set externalTrafficPolicy: Local on the Service to preserve source IPs.
-Network Policies work best for Pod-to-Pod east-west traffic; perimeter security for north-south traffic usually belongs in a separate ingress controller or cloud firewall.
+For traffic entering via a Service of type LoadBalancer or NodePort, the source IP seen by the Pod is typically the node's IP due to SNAT — not the original client IP.
+This means ipBlock rules targeting external IPs may not work as expected unless you set externalTrafficPolicy: Local on the Service.
+Network Policies work best for Pod-to-Pod east-west traffic.
+Perimeter security for north-south traffic belongs in a separate ingress controller or cloud firewall.

 What happens if two Network Policies select the same Pod with conflicting rules?

-There are no conflicts in the traditional sense because Network Policies are purely additive whitelists — there's no 'deny' rule in the standard API.
-If two policies both select the same Pod, their ingress and egress rules are unioned: a packet is allowed if it satisfies any matching rule from any policy.
+There are no conflicts because Network Policies are purely additive whitelists — there is no deny rule in the standard API.
+If two policies both select the same Pod, their rules are unioned: a packet is allowed if it satisfies any matching rule from any policy.
 You can never use a second policy to override and deny something a first policy allows.
-If you need deny semantics, you need a CNI-specific extension like Calico's GlobalNetworkPolicy or Cilium's CiliumNetworkPolicy.
+For deny semantics, you need CNI-specific extensions like Calico's GlobalNetworkPolicy or Cilium's CiliumNetworkPolicy.